Human Milk Banking: Process & List of Banks in India

 Who Cannot Donate Milk?

-Mothers who drink often, take certain medications, and have communicable diseases that may be passed on to the baby through breast milk will not be accepted as a breast milk donor.
+Mothers who often drink, smoke, consume tobacco, take certain medications and have communicable diseases, including HIV, syphilis, HTLV, or hepatitis B or C, that may be passed on to the baby through breast milk will not be accepted as breast milk donors (3).

 There is a detailed process involved in becoming a breast milk donor and donating milk.
 The entire process takes about 3-4 weeks.
 Here is the process of donating breastmilk, step-by-step:

 The first and most important thing to ensure is that you have enough milk to breastfeed your own baby.
-Only after making sure your baby is fully fed, can you donate excess milk.
-You can donate newly pumped breast milk or frozen milk collected previously (up to 10 months of the date of pumping), provided it is marked with the day, month, and year of collection.
+Only after making sure your baby is fully fed can you donate excess milk.
+You can donate newly pumped breast milk or frozen milk collected previously (up to 10 months from the date of pumping), provided it is marked with the day, month, and year of collection.

 2. Applying online and subsequent review